 - Preheat the oven to 350°F

-- In a small mixing bowl, combine the chia seeds into the 1/2 cup of water and let sit for a few minutes to activate their binding properties.
+- In a small mixing bowl, combine the ground flaxseed into the 1/2 cup of water and let sit for a few minutes to activate their binding properties.

 - Stir together the dry ingredients in a mixing bowl.

-- Stir in the dry ingredients and all the flavorings.
-The batter should be fairly wet.
+- The batter should be fairly wet.
 Gently press a few sliced almonds onto the top of each muffin for decoration.

 - Fill your muffin tins all the way to the top with batter.
 Bake for 25-30 minutes, or until they are golden on top and holding together well.